nick-ducker/T2A1/README.md

     We can express this more clearly by writing O(n + k), where n is the size of the input array and k is the size of the range.
 While this complexity is linear, if we had a very large range, like 10,000, and a small array, like 5, we're iterating through a large number of keys in a hash for only a small amount of elements to sort.

-    Within the above example it should also be noted that there is technically a nested loop that executes everytime a value more than 0 is found in the count hash.
+    Within the above example it should also be noted that there is technically a nested loop that executes every time a value more than 0 is found in the count hash.
 This does not add to the Big-O complexity however, as this times loop will only ever execute as many times as the input array is large, instead of fully looping through the input array each time it is called.
 It therefore does not make the notation O(n2)

     Where the counting sort really shines is where we know the range will be close to, or less than the size of the array to be sorted.